Travel n Tour

 Mode of transport

 One crucial factor affecting your travel experience is the mode of transport you choose.
-Using public transport such as buses or taxis will take longer to get to your destination.
+Public transport such as buses or taxis will take longer to reach your destination.
 You also need to consider the weather as Kuala Lumpur is often very hot and humid, with rain sometimes at night.
 Also, some taxi drivers can be very picky about the destination they want to go to and may be reluctant to use the taximeter (especially during peak hours).
 Hiring an experienced private guide cuts travel time and ensures the smoothest and most comfortable trip possible.
 With a private tour guide, you can spend more time enjoying your favorite Kuala Lumpur destinations and offering you the best value for money.

 The night is the best time to enjoy it.